MicrosoftEdge/WebView2Feedback/specs/Workers.md

                         }
                         else
                         {
-                            m_appWindow->AsyncMessageBox(
-                              L"No service worker registered for the scope: " + scope, L"Service Worker");
+                            LogMessage(L"No service worker registered for the scope: " + scope);
                         }

                         return S_OK;